gianni-rosato/aviator/README.md

 ### Aviator's Defaults

+Hovering over most user configurable options in Aviator will produce a helpful tooltip that you can look at to make options more clear.

 <img src="assets/aviator_vid.avif" alt="Aviator Video Settings" width=480/>

 By default, when you load a video file some parameters will be set to match the source as closely as possible.
 These parameters include the resolution, framerate, and audio bitrate.
 Aviator's SVT-AV1 speed preset is set to 6 by default, with a CQ (Constant Quality) level of 32.
 You can set a CQ level from 0 to 63 using the slider, with larger numerical values indicating smaller filesize at the expense of visual quality.
 You can look at the detailed specifications behind each speed preset [here](https://gitlab.com/AOMediaCodec/SVT-AV1/-/blob/master/Docs/CommonQuestions.md#what-presets-do).
 Speed 6 offers a good balance between speed & compression efficiency at any CQ level.